caireuy/Assignment_4/README.md

 Modified the average amount of transaction by adding "> 0' to avoid division by zero and added a variable 'average_amount = total_transaction_amount / transaction_counter' to calculate the average transaction amount

+## Code Modification modified
+Change transaction_counter to transaction_count to calculate average transaction amount with all valid transactions